 February 11, 2014 (ADDIS ABABA) – The 7 political leaders released from the South Sudanese capital, Juba, but further detained in the Kenyan capital, Nairobi, will fly to the Ethiopian capital, Addis Ababa, by Tuesday in order to join the peace talks, announced IGAD chief mediator on Monday.

-- IGAD chief mediator for South Sudan talks, Seyoum Mesfin, speaks to the press following the signing of a cessation of hostilities agreement between the South Sudan government and rebels in Addis Ababa on 23 January 2014 (Photo AFP)
+- IGAD’s chief mediator for South Sudan peace talks, Seyoum Mesfin, speaks to the press following the signing of a cessation of hostilities agreement between the South Sudanese government and rebels in Addis Ababa on 23 January 2014 (Photo: AFP)

 "The seven detainees are expected to arrive in Addis Ababa either today or latest tomorrow morning," said the former Ethiopian foreign minister and chief mediator for the IGAD-sponsored peace talks, Seyoum Mesfin, in a press conference held in the Ethiopian capital on Monday.

 Ambassador Seyoum further called on Juba to release those who are still in detention in Juba saying "we commend the Republic of South Sudan for releasing the 7 detainees & call on them to expedite the status of the remaining ones".

 Rebels of the Sudan People’s Liberation Movement/Army In Opposition (SPLM/A In Opposition) on Monday boycotted the resumption of the talks, citing the non-implementation of the agreements previously signed, including Kenya’s refusal to allow the 7 leaders to travel to Addis.

 They further demanded the release of the other 4 political detainees per the Addis Ababa agreement signed on 23 January between the two parties on the fate of the politicians.